kennersoft/kennerpim/docs/en/user-guide/categories.md

 **Subcategories** – all child categories, assigned to a certain category.
 Subcategories for category "Germany" may be "Berlin", "Munich", "Hannover" and so on.

-There can be many category trees in TreoPIM.
+There can be many category trees in KennerPim.
 Each category can have only one parent category.
 Each category may have a lot of subcategories.
 One category can be used in several category trees.
 Also many products can be assigned to one category, and each product can be assigned to more than one category in accordance with the catalog content.

 ## One Category Tree vs Multiple Category Trees

-Each adopter of [TreoPIM](./what-is-treopim.md) may decide for himself what works better for him – setting up and supporting multiple category trees or just one.
+Each adopter of [KennerPim](./what-is-treopim.md) may decide for himself what works better for him – setting up and supporting multiple category trees or just one.
 Irregardless of the choice, it is still possible to synchronize different content for products you want to supply.

 ## Category Fields